hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   (Optional)
   The name of the topic to which dead letter messages should be published.
   Format is `projects/{project}/topics/{topic}`.
-  The Cloud Pub/Sub service\naccount associated with the enclosing subscription's parent project (i.e., service-{project_number}@gcp-sa-pubsub.iam.gserviceaccount.com) must have permission to Publish() to this topic.
+  The Cloud Pub/Sub service account associated with the enclosing subscription's parent project (i.e., service-{project_number}@gcp-sa-pubsub.iam.gserviceaccount.com) must have permission to Publish() to this topic.